Luis N. Morones: Rise to power and fall

 Morones had supported Calles in the 1923 armed conflict between Calles and De la Huerta for succession to the presidency in the 1924 elections.
 Calles rewarded him for his loyalty by appointing him as the nation's Secretary of Industry, Commerce, and Labor in 1924.
 At the same time he continued serving as head of CROM, using his office to weaken rival labor organizations.
 This period was the apex of Morones's power in Mexico.
 His fall was swift, however.

 In the election of 1928, Obregón sought to run again.
-Morones opposed his candidacy.
-Morones and CROM broke with Obregón's Mexican Laborist Party as well.
+Morones opposed his candidacy, and along with the CROM broke with Obregón's Mexican Laborist Party as well.
 Obregón won, but he was assassinated before taking office.
-Obregón's death at the hands of a religious fanatic in 1928, but rumors that Morones circulated and Calles forced Morones to resign.
+Obregón died at the hands of a religious fanatic in 1928, but rumors that Morones was involved circulated and Calles forced him to resign.

 Morones and other leaders of the CROM had enriched themselves through corrupt practices in the 1920s.
 Morones possessed large property holdings in his Tlalpan neighbourhood and owned a luxury hotel in Mexico City.
 He flaunted his ill-gotten wealth with displays of diamond rings and expensive cars, leading to charges of hypocrisy and corruption.

-The influence of the CROM was weakened as a result among its rank-and-file base and unions in the confederation began deserting it.
-Morones lost more of his political power in the period from 1928 to 1932 during the period of Calles's indirect rule, known as the Maximato.
+As a result, the influence of the CROM was weakened among its rank-and-file base, and unions in the confederation began deserting it.
+Morones lost more of his political power in the period from 1928 to 1932, during the period of Calles's indirect rule known as the Maximato.

 In 1936, Morones was arrested in connection with the attempted dynamiting of a train, which the Cárdenas government regarded as part of a conspiracy against it.
 Morones was forced into exile, along with Calles and the last remaining highly influential callistas in Mexico.
 He lived in Atlantic City, New Jersey, returning to Mexico years later.